Undergraduate Outreach Initiative Planned for CAA in Chicago

 This year CAA has planned a number of events to help undergrads like Cervantes navigate and network with professionals at the upcoming Annual Conference in Chicago from February 12-15, 2019.
 Below are some details of how undergraduate attendees will be able to meet one another; seek career advice from emerging and established arts professionals; and share their own research with the many scholars, artists, and students in attendance.

-In an effort to ease some of the costs of conference travel, most of the undergraduate events will be concentrated on Friday and Saturday, Feb.
-14-15, although many sessions scheduled throughout the week will be appropriate for undergraduates who attend the full conference.
-Also, many of the workshops and roundtable discussions will take place Friday in the SEPC Lounge, which is free and open to the public.
+In an effort to ease some of the costs of conference travel, many of the undergraduate events will be concentrated on Friday Feb.
+14, when CAA offers a “pay as you wish” registration fee, although many sessions scheduled throughout the week will be appropriate for undergraduates who attend the full conference.
+Also, many of the workshops and roundtable discussions will take place Friday in the SEPC Lounge, which is free and open to the public all week long.

 CAA’s Undergraduate Outreach Initiative has been spearheaded by CAA’s Education Committee, in collaboration with the Committee for Diversity Practices, the Students and Emerging Professionals Committee, and the Arts and Humanities Division at CUR (The Council on Undergraduate Research).
 This initiative, organized for 2020, is intended as a pilot program in hopes that undergraduate participation in CAA will continue to grow, and the needs of these students be better addressed.
 For more information, or if you’d like to be involved in CAA’s Undergraduate Outreach Initiative, contact Virginia Spivey, Chair of the Education Committee.